envoyproxy/katacoda-scenarios/api-based-dynamic-endpoint-discovery-service-configuration/step3.md

 ```

 At this point we have the Envoy started, and the upstream cluster started, but they are not connected yet because the *eds_cluster* that we
-specify in the configuration is not started yet.
+specified in the configuration is not started yet.

-If you see the logs of Envoy, you should see errors when Envoy try to fetching the endpoints:
+If you inspect the logs of Envoy, you should see errors when Envoy try to fetching the endpoints:

 ```
 [000011][warning][config] [bazel-out/k8-opt/bin/source/common/config/_virtual_includes/http_subscription_lib/common/config/http_subscription_impl.h:101] REST config update failed: fetch failure